UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

-Since its inception, drivers have faced a slew of challenges that have caused them problems on their regular travels.
+Since its inception, drivers have faced a slew of challenges that have caused them problems on their travels.

-The UPS route optimization software, according to several users or drivers, advised them to make impossible highway turns.
+The UPS route optimization software, according to several users or drivers, also advised them to make impossible highway turns.

 Despite their dissatisfaction, UPS drivers continued to support the system, but the situation has only become worse over time.

 When the latest version of ORION, ORION 3.0, was introduced, it turned into a nightmare for UPS drivers rather than actually making their lives easier.